Jackson Photos

 Slot Machines, Wort Hotel, approx. 1950.
 Photo courtesy Wort Hotel Collection.

-Beginning about 1951, the winds of enforcement of the law began to blow westward out of Cheyenne.
+Beginning about 1951, the winds of enforcement of the gambling laws began to blow westward out of Cheyenne.
 On occasion word would be received about a projected raid and slot machines and other gambling gear would be secreted in the hotel manager Steve Bartek's cellar, only to be returned when the peril was over.
 In 1955, however, Governor Milward Simpson cracked down on the flouting of the law in Jackson.
-Thus, the gambling in the Wort Hotel was moved to a room in the basement where one had to know a secret password to get in.
-But Governor Simpson meant it.
-In 1956.
-Gov. Simpson secured the resignation of the Teton County sheriff Olin O. Emery (1901-1993) and the suspension of four liquor licenses.
-Gambling stopped.
+Thus, the gambling in the Wort Hotel was moved to a room in the basement locally referred to as the "Snake Pit" where one had to know a secret password to get in.
+One Sheriff Olin O. Emery (1901-1993) told a newspaper repoter that there wasn't any gambling to his knowledge.

 It should be observed that Sheriff Emery's attitude toward gambling was no different than many small town sheriffs throughout the United States.
 The writer is reminded of the story of the small town sheriff in another state (names not given to protect the guilty) who was walking by a fraternal lodge.
 It was summer time and hot.
 From the open windows came the distinct sounds of slot machines.
 A little old lady, seeing the Sheriff said, "Sheriff, there is illegal gambling going on in there."
 "How do you know," replied the sheriff.
 "Listen, Sheriff," she said, "Don't you hear it."
 "No, ma'am, I don't hear anything."
 "Step up on the lawn, Sheriff, and you can hear it." she said.
 "Ma'am, there's no gambling going on in there, and if you step on the lawn, you will be arrested for trespass," the Sheriff rejoined.